CryptoGurujiOG/Nesa-Node-Run-Guide/README.md

 - Select Continue and Press Enter
 - Select Generate new wallet and Press Enter
 - Save Private Key, Wallet Address, and Public Key (important)
-- Click Yes, I have saved it and Press Enter
+- Click Yes, I have saved it, and Press Enter
 - Select Check Balance and Press Enter
 - Fund Your Wallet
 - Copy node wallet address